nadsbuhdha/portfolio-project-5/README.md

 * As a registered user I can write reviews for products so that I can share my opinion on the products purchased

 * As a registered user I can delete a review so that it can be removed if I no longer want it to be displayed

 ### Epic 7 - Store Owner

 * As a store owner I can add a product so that I can sell my product online

-* As a store owner I can ** edit a product so that I can edit product details
+* As a store owner I can edit a product so that I can edit product details

 * As a store owner I can I can delete a product so that I can remove the product from sales

 ### Strategy Table

-In order to create a site which is relevant to its target auidence, various other related website were researched first in order to comprehensively analyse the features which would be necessary.
+In order to create a site which is relevant to its target audience, various other related website were researched first in order to comprehensively analyse the features which would be necessary.

 | Feature        | Importance  | Viability  |
 | ------------- |:-------------:| -----:|